Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Rigorous repayment schedules.
 Some loan types that fall into the no- or low-doc category — such as invoice financing and merchant cash advances — may require daily or weekly repayments.

 • Shorter loan terms.
-Many no-doc business loans have shorter loan terms than traditional business bank loans that allow more time to repay the loan.
+Many no-doc business loans have shorter loan terms than traditional business bank loans, which typically allow more time to repay the loan.

 How to get a no-doc business loan for an LLC

-Follow these five steps to apply for a no-doc business loan for your LLC.
+Follow these five steps to apply for a business loan for your LLC.

 1. Define your objective.
 Clearly define your loan needs before you start looking at LLC business lenders.